Florida Senate votes to permanently oust Broward Sheriff Scott Israel

 “I hope the outcome provides some measure of relief to the Parkland families that have been doggedly pursuing accountability,” Gov. Ron DeSantis, a Republican, said in a statement after the vote.

-All five state senators representing Broward County voted for Israel to remain in office.
-The parents of victims said they viewed this as an act of betrayal.
+All five state senators representing Broward County voted for Israel to remain in office, which parents of victims said they viewed as an act of betrayal.

 “That was very difficult to watch.
 They cried with us.
 They might even have seen my child dead, and so it was very difficult, and I know the Broward County voters are watching," Lori Alhadeff, whose daughter Alyssa was killed at the school and has since been elected to the Broward School Board, told the Sun Sentinel.